 - Customized scan.

-No real-time protection available and usable for just 10 days after launched for the first time.
+No real-time protection is available and usable for just 10 days after launched for the first time.

 Malicious Software Removal Tool is yet another free security scanner from Microsoft for Windows users, that helps remove specific, prevalent malicious software from computers that are running Windows 10, Windows 8, Windows 7, Windows Vista, Windows Server 2003, Windows Server 2008, or Windows XP.

 URLScan Tool from Microsoft helps you protect your web servers and stay away deliberately from undesirable attacks and exploits.
-How the program works?
-Firstly, it scans incoming URL requests and associated data with a series of rules to determine whether there is a threat, if any.
+How does the program work?
+Firstly, it scans incoming URL requests and associated data with a series of rules to determine whether there is a threat if any.
 Then, it only allows those requests to pass that comply with guidelines created by the administrator.
 This improves the security of the server and ensure that the tool or system only responds to valid requests.
 More, here.
-For step-by-step configuration of the URLScan tool, visit here.
+For the step-by-step configuration of the URLScan tool, visit here.